Campus Security Authority Online Training Program

 The Training Center contains five separate courses that each campus can use, as they choose, to come into compliance:

 - GENERAL CSA COURSE–1.5 hour on-line training program for all Campus Security Authorities (CSAs) who do not work for the campus law enforcement, public safety or security department.

 - EXTENDED CSA COURSE–A 2.5 hour extended version of the training program is available and geared toward Campus Security Authorities who work in the campus law enforcement, public safety or security department, such as officers, supervisors and administrators.
 There is additional content and information specific to their roles as first responders on campus.

 - CSA RECERTIFICATION COURSE—a 25 minute recertification course available for all CSAs who have previously taken either the General or Extended Course.
 Completion of this course will document the recertification training of each CSA on an annual basis.

-- TITLE IX Course—a 50 minute program geared toward individuals on your campus who have been identified as Title IX reporters.
+- TITLE IX Course—a 1.5 hour program geared toward individuals on your campus who have been identified as Title IX reporters.